 These fine motor skills take practice to develop.
-Holding a pencil, cutting with scissions, all contribute to developing proprioceptive input, dexterity and tactility.
+Holding a pencil and cutting with scissors all contribute to developing proprioceptive input, dexterity, and tactility.

-For example: Learning where to place furniture so that the door of the fridge doesn’t hit the table, or the toilet is placed where you can reach the toilet paper, helps children to understand the position of things in space.
+For example, learning where to place furniture so that the door of the fridge doesn’t hit the table or the toilet is placed where you can reach the toilet paper helps children understand the position of things in space.

 Physical Health and Motor Skills

-Play counteracts obesity, improves movement, balance, gross and fine motor skills.
+Play counteracts obesity and improves movement, balance, and gross and fine motor skills.

-Dancing, climbing, throwing and crawling all help develop gross motor skills, which involve movements of the large muscles, and relate to body awareness, reaction, speed, balance and strength.
-Humans rely on gross motor skills for everyday life and form the basis for fine motor skills.
+Dancing, climbing, throwing, and crawling all help develop gross motor skills, which involve movements of the large muscles and relate to body awareness, reaction, speed, balance, and strength.
+Humans rely on gross motor skills for everyday life, forming the basis for fine motor skills.

-Painting, drawing, cutting, manipulating clay all help develop these skills.
+Painting, drawing, cutting, and manipulating clay all help develop these skills.

-The ability to overcome challenges leads to success in so many areas of life.
+The ability to overcome challenges leads to success in many areas of life.

 “F.A.I.L” is First Attempt in Learning – Avul Pakir Jainulabdeen Abdul Kalam